Tableau Server 10.5 Scalability

 Whether you are planning a new deployment or expanding an existing one, you should consider the combination of all variables to inform your architecture and topology decisions, to scale with evolving business demands and proactively manage the platform.
 Tools to assist include:

-Environment variables include all infrastructure Tableau Server connects to and the Tableau Server hardware and its configuration.
+Environment variables include all of the infrastructure that Tableau Server connects to and the Tableau Server hardware and its configuration.
 Tableau can be deployed where you want – on-premises, physical or virtual, or public cloud, such as AWS, Microsoft Azure, or Google Cloud Platform – and integrated into your technology investments without dictating your data and analytics strategy, providing more flexibility than any other analytics platform.
 For more information on specific deployment options, see the following:

 Regardless of where you choose to deploy Tableau Server, properly-sized hardware is critical.
 Your planning should be aligned with evolving business needs by assessing server utilization and user engagement more frequently, scaling more frequently, and changing topology more frequently than other software applications.
 Tools like TabMon, Windows PerfMon, or dstat for Linux are useful for monitoring hardware utilization.
 Considerations for scalability and performance include the following: